 Choosing what to wear for your upcoming engagement photos is tough!
 That’s why I’ve created this guide for all my Dallas couples getting their photos taken.
 If you’re having a difficult time deciding what to wear for your engagement photos, I hope you find these tips and tricks helpful!
 If you need any further help on choosing the perfect outfit to wear for your engagement photos shoot me a message, I’ll be happy to give you feedback and help you plan the perfect outfit for your engagement photos!

-I always recommend bringing one casual and one fancy outfit, that way you have some variety!
+I always recommend bringing one casual and one fancy outfit for engagement photos, that way you have some variety!
 But too many outfits can cut into your photo taking time and create a gallery that’s all over the place.
 So for an hour session, I recommend sticking to two different outfits.

 This is a great time to really pull out all the stops!
 Wear that fancy dress you can never find the occasion for, put on a suit, show off them jewels!
 After your session, make it a date night and go out for a swanky dinner.
 I love websites like rent the runway where you can rent a super fancy, shmancy outfit and then return it after your session is over.

 If you would never be caught dead in a dress, don’t wear one!
 Your engagement session should be authentic to you.
 If you’re going to be miserable in a dress, that will show up in your photos.
 Comfort is still key.

 No one wants to look like siblings in these photos.
 No one.
 Instead find colors that compliment each other.
 You can stick with the same color family (such as different shades of one color) or complimentary colors (ones that are opposite on the color wheel) One of my favorite combos is mustard and blue!!
 And jewel tones always look gorgeous.
 But when in doubt, stick with neutrals!